-This is a computer-based system that provides a Quantative Assessment of the state of the Autonomic Nervous System (ANS).
+This is a computer-based system that provides a Quantitative Assessment of the state of the Autonomic Nervous System (ANS).

 The Autonomic nervous system has two parts that act against each other to keep the body in a surviving state:

 b.
 Parasympathetic Nervous System – reacts during rest times and relaxation.
 It is considered the “brakes” of the nervous system.
 It calls for rest and digestive responses.
-It is involved in deep sleep, normal digestion, erections in males, slows heart beats, reduces blood pressure, etc. The parasympathetic system is concerned with conservation and restoration of energy, increasing off-urine secretion, bronchial tube contraction, relaxation of schincters, gastric secretions secreted, absorption of nutrients and consequently, the excretion of waste probucts.
+It is involved in deep sleep, normal digestion, erections in males, slows heartbeats, reduces blood pressure, etc. The parasympathetic system is concerned with conservation and restoration of energy, increasing off-urine secretion, bronchial tube contraction, relaxation of the sphincter, gastric secretions secreted, absorption of nutrients and consequently, the excretion of waste products.
 The system counters the sympathetic N.S.

 It is well known that the autonomic response is the first human response to any physical, mental or cellular stress activity.
-Likewise, any pathological process will affect the ANS even before diease sets in.
-Most tissue of the body will react predominately to ONLY one of the autonomic systems.
-The pacemaker of the heart cells are the exception.
+Likewise, any pathological process will affect the ANS even before disease sets in.
+Most of the tissue in the body will react predominately to ONLY one of the autonomic systems.
+The pacemaker of the heart cells is the exception.